codereyinish/AI_Note_Assistant/README.md

 ## 📍 Overview

+***Motivation***

+Frustrated with generic AI responses, I created AI Note Assistant.
+It lets you upload notes directly into the system, where the model reads and analyzes them to provide accurate, context-specific answers.
+This approach saves time and boosts productivity by delivering tailored responses based on your documents.

+***Objective***

-The AI Note Assistant project aims to enhance user interactions with OpenAI through document reading and tailored responses.
-By configuring vector stores, enabling file uploads, and implementing file search capabilities, the assistant provides concise answers based on document context.
-It offers a tutor-like experience by integrating semantic search, document chunking, and conversational threads, ensuring an enriching knowledge retrieval process.
-AI Note Assistants core value lies in seamlessly accessing and utilizing AI models within a controlled environment, facilitating efficient information retrieval and response generation.
+AI Note Assistant enhances user interactions by utilizing the OpenAI Assistant API to read through uploaded files and provide tailored responses instead of generic ones.
+It offers a tutor-like experience, ensuring efficient information retrieval and response generation.

 ---